Drift Fishing For Salmon: Everything You Need To Know

 To do this well, you’ll need to adjust the weight based on the water’s velocity and depth, and learning to detect the bottom is crucial.

-Split shots are great in smaller sections of the river and split can be added directly to the line or leader or placed on a 3-6 inch dropper.
+Split shots are great in smaller sections of the river, and split shots can be added directly to the line or leader or placed on a three to six-inch dropper.

 Although split shots can slip off your dropper line as they drag across rocks, a quick jerk will free them from the rocks as well as preserving your rig, hook, and bait.
 To prevent the split shot weights from sliding off, I tie an overhand knot at the bottom of the dropper.